therealchjones/mffer/README.md

 # `mffer`

-Marvel Future Fight extraction & reporting
+Marvel Future Fight exploration & reporting

 This project develops software that creates and updates the [mffer webapp](https://mffer.org).
 It is not necessary to review any of this to